mlevans0/altmetric-details-page-api-docs/source/shared/fetch/posts/post.rst

      - A brief summary taken from the mention.
    * - ``image``
      - string
-     - A link to the logo assocaited with the mention source.
+     - A link to the logo associated with the mention source.
    * - ``collections``
      - string []
      -